Swiss editorial poster with yellow rectangle and ink triangle — virtual influencer.

 5. Pilot, measure, scale.
 Launch with 20-40 pieces across a controlled cadence.
 Measure engagement, conversion, and brand sentiment.
 Only scale after the pilot shows signal.

-For a detailed production breakdown, see our AI avatar marketing guide.
+For a detailed production breakdown, see our AI influencer marketing guide.

 Is a virtual influencer right for your brand?